jamie/blog.tracefunc.com/src/notes/Modular Rails Infrastructure.md

 - Double-check: auto code reloading from dependent gems (see https://format-express.dev/blog/embed-a-gem-in-a-rails-project-and-enable-autoreload#setup-autoreload)

+- Another take [described here](https://ptrchm.com/posts/ruby-on-rails-event-driven-modular-monolith/) keeps minimal models in toplevel, then has a domains (modules, whatever) folder for each concern.
+Business logic lives in domains, queries use Repository pattern, and inter-domain communication is done as much as possible via pub/sub with Events (they use RailsEventStore but anything would work fine).
+Includes a how-to guide at the end to start migrating.

 ### Github Actions

 Github actions can set an output variable by printing to stdout: `::set-output name=variable::value`